seanh/gedit-autoname/README.md

 gedit-autoname
 =============

-Replace [gedit](https://wiki.gnome.org/Apps/Gedit)'s "Untitled Document 1" with automatically generated filenames.
+`gedit-autoname` automatically names new files so you don't have to, replacing [gedit](https://wiki.gnome.org/Apps/Gedit)'s "Untitled Document 1" with automatically generated filenames.

 * When you open a new window or tab it'll open a file named `~/Desktop/YYYY-MM-DD-HH-MM-SS Untitled Document.txt`,